nick-spain/microblog/README.md

-# microblog
+# Welcome to Microblog!

-This is a repository where I push my progress of Miguel Grinberg's Flask-Mega Tutorial.
+This is an example application featured in Miguel Grinberg's [Flask Mega-Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world).
+See the tutorial for instructions on how to work with it.